VegaSera/VegaSera.github.io/_posts/2020-02-06-journey-with-world-archery-data-exploration.md

 However, it's at this point I reach a standstill with what I can find.
 I take all of the events that that correspond to this format and take place in july, run them through a function to get their qualifier arrow averages, drop the null values (for missing qualifier data), and after all that, I have very few options remaining.
 Medellin, Columbia in 2013 (Avg 8.52), Berlin 2018 (Avg 8.32) and Berlin 2019 (Avg 8.20), all of which averaging lower than what we expect.

-The only reason our july box isn't even lower is the inclusion of World Championship events with the other World-level competition levels.
+The only reason our July box isn't even lower is the inclusion of World Championship events with the other World-level competition levels.
 Each of the World Championship competitions comes in much closer to our expected median, New York City 2003 (Avg 9.04) and Copenhagen 2015 (Avg 8.74).

 I tried all manner of explanation for this.
 At first I thought it might be weather related, given that it's july.
 In Medellin, Columbia during the dates of its tournament, the temperature did not rise above 80F/26.6C, and the wind was mild.
 Both years in Berlin have similar stories, with 2019 showing some minor gusts.